mckennapsean/dissertation/content/02-background.md

 judge data visualizations.
 These principles and concepts often get applied in courses through design critiques or encased within a cumulative project [@Eggermont2016].
-These cumulative projects are an alternative to in-class design studios, where students must acquire their own dataset, come up with ideas to visualize data for different tasks, and build an interactive, multi-view visualization system to support these tasks in the data.
-By providing novices with realistic, hands-on experience, students could reapply these skills in their own future projects.
-However, a novice may struggle how to conduct their own design process, perhaps referring to textbooks which include their own design process methodologies [@Ware2010; @Shneiderman2004] or research papers that detail the design process or design decisions [@Munzner2014;
-@Sedlmair2012b], but often these models are high-level, terminology-heavy, less actionable, and theoretical in nature.
+These cumulative projects are an alternative to in-class design studios, where students must acquire their own datasets, come up with ideas to visualize data for different tasks, and build an interactive, multiview visualization system to support these tasks in the data.
+By providing novices with realistic, hands-on experience, students can reapply these skills in their own future projects.
+However, novices may struggle to conduct their own design process, perhaps referring to textbooks that include their own design process methodologies [@Ware2010; @Shneiderman2004] or research papers that detail the design process or design decisions [@Munzner2014; @Sedlmair2012b], but often these models are high level, terminology heavy, less actionable, and theoretical in nature.
 For novices, it is often useful to have a clear set of guidelines or instructions to walk through this process for the first time.
 However, no such step-by-step guidance currently exists for the data visualization design process.

 Educators have worked on concretizing steps for the ideation process.
 Specifically, the five design-sheet methodology [@Roberts2015] utilizes worksheets to structure and guide visualization students through the ideation process.
-This approach by Roberts et al. encourages engineering-type students to think divergently, creatively, and sketch out ideas on paper when first designing a visualization.
-Their approach begins with brainstorming, followed by three unique designs, and a realization sheet for the final tool.
-The authors evaluated this teaching methodology with masters students in information visualization.
-Over several years, a total of 53 students completed these design sheets over the span of 2 hours to come up with different ways to visualize their own chosen dataset, after which they received feedback and additional time to finalize their designs [@Roberts2015].
-After grading the sheets, the researchers compared grades of the design sheets to the rest of the class with their final tool or project grade and whole grade, as well as an anonymous survey to gather feedback on the entire course including the design sheets.
+This approach by Roberts et al. encourages engineering students to think divergently and creatively and sketch out ideas on paper when first designing a visualization.
+Their approach begins with brainstorming, followed by three unique designs and a realization sheet for the final tool.
+The authors evaluated this teaching methodology with master's-level students in information visualization.
+Over several years, 53 students completed these design sheets over the span of 2 hours to come up with different ways to visualize their own chosen dataset, after which they received feedback and additional time to finalize their designs [@Roberts2015].
+After grading the sheets, the researchers compared grades of the design sheets to the rest of the class with students' final tool or project grade and whole grade, as well as an anonymous survey to gather feedback on the entire course including the design sheets.
+Generally, they found that the design sheets aided students in planning and organizing a design section for the project write-up, and it also encouraged students to think divergently, which is a skill not often taught in computer science.
-Generally, they found that the design sheets aided students in planning and organizing a design section for the project write-up, and it also encouraged students to think divergently which is a skill not often taught in computer science.
-However, in a workshop at the 2016 IEEE VIS conference that used these worksheets, we experienced a limitation of using this approach too soon: many steps must occur first such as data collection, identifying the challenge, focusing on a target user, and finding tasks.
-The authors elude to this in their paper with different preparation steps, but these steps can be non-trivial and tricky for novices.
+However, in a workshop at the 2016 IEEE VIS conference that used these worksheets, we experienced a limitation by using this approach too soon: many steps must occur first, such as data collection, identifying the challenge, focusing on a target user, and finding tasks.
+Roberts et al. elude to this with different preparation steps [@Roberts2015], but these steps can be nontrivial and tricky for novices.
 Thus, it would be beneficial to establish and evaluate more worksheets beyond just ideation for data visualization design pedagogy.

-There are also several unique challenges faced by educators.
-First, students may have preconceived notions about data visualization and principles which can affect the learning process and how a novice evaluates a given data visualization [@Hearst2016b; @Mustafaraj2016].
+Educators also face several unique challenges, such as visualization preconceptions, visual literacy, classroom time limits, and increasing class sizes.
+First, students may have preconceived notions about data visualization and principles that can affect the learning process and how they evaluate a given data visualization [@Hearst2016b; @Mustafaraj2016].
 Furthermore, the concept of visualization literacy can be traced back to how we introduce, teach, and incorporate visualizations throughout schooling, from elementary school [@Alper2017] and beyond.
-In collegeiate courses, a key challenge cam be tight deadlines and schedules [@He2017; @Rheingans2016], with limited course time for practical exercises, design studios, and cumulative projects which often only last a month or two sometimes with non-colocated learners [@Beyer2016].
+In college-level courses, a key challenge can be tight deadlines and schedules [@He2017; @Rheingans2016], with limited course time for practical exercises, design studios, and cumulative projects, which often only last a month or two and may include noncolocated learners [@Beyer2016].
 As course enrollments grow, it is important to think of how to scale visualization design feedback and evaluation; one recommended approach is to utilize peers to help scale this process and provide students with more practice on visualization